munoz0raul/arduino-demo/arduino-voice-webui/README.md

 **📖 [Read the full blog post: Building a Voice-Controlled Christmas Tree with Edge Impulse](./BLOG.md)**

-This project demonstrates **voice-controlled Christmas tree visualization** on the Arduino Uno R4.
-Using Edge Impulse's audio classification model, the system recognizes voice commands and displays a corresponding colored Christmas tree on a web interface.
+This project demonstrates **voice-controlled Christmas tree visualization** on the Arduino Uno Q. Using Edge Impulse's audio classification model, the system recognizes voice commands and displays a corresponding colored Christmas tree on a web interface.
 Say "select" to open the control window, then speak a color name to light up the tree!

-This is a fully self-contained Docker environment for running **Edge Impulse audio classification** on the **Arduino Uno R4 (MPU)**.
+This is a fully self-contained Docker environment for running **Edge Impulse audio classification** on the **Arduino Uno Q (MPU)**.

 It includes: